Improving vaccine ordering and management software

 Remote contextual interviews with State Administrators

-State Administrators are expert users of the system who interact with VOMS for hours a day.
-They know the software inside and out, so we asked them to teach us how to do their jobs.
-As they shared their screens and walked us through their main tasks, we could see areas where they experienced problems working quickly and efficiently.
+By interviewing Administrators at State Departments of Health, we learned they are expert users of the system who interact with VOMS for hours a day as part of their jobs.
+They know the software inside and out, so we asked them to teach us how to do their job.
+As they shared their screens and walked us through their main tasks, we identified usability issues and unmet user needs.

-Once user’s problems were defined, the team and I got to work synthesizing our research findings into user personas, mental models, and task analysis.
-These tools provided a framework for understanding the users and aligning on the problems we needed to solve before moving into design.
+Following the field visits and interviews, we used what we’d learned to define user personas, mental models, and task analyses.
+These insights provided a framework for understanding the users and aligning on the problems we needed to solve before moving into design.

 Prototyping & Usability Testing

-When stakeholders were confident we’d arrived at a solution that achieved the organizational goals and solved users’ problems, STC’s designers and engineers used our research findings and prototypes to implement improvements to the software.
+When stakeholders were confident we’d arrived at a solution that achieved the organizational goals and met the needs of users, STC’s designers and engineers used our research findings and prototypes to implement improvements to the software.

 - A consistent and intuitive experience